Take care of roses

 When planting rose bushes whether in pots or in garden beds, dig a hole twice the diameter of the root ball and twice the depth.
 Pot-bound roots should be loosened gently, the bush inserted and the soil backfilled.
 Plant deeply and water well.

-When you are planting bare-root roses submerge them in a container of water some hours before planting and then cover the graft union with the soil approximately 1-2 inches below the ground.
+When you are planting bare-root roses, submerge them in a container of water some hours before planting and then cover the graft union with the soil approximately 1-2 inches below the ground.

 How to Care for Rose Bushes: Daily and Seasonal Tips